Kimitsuna-Goblin/anyCalculatorFramework/README.md

 <BR>
 That's all!
 If necessary, tweak the screen design and others.
 Once you get used to it, you'll be able to develop your app in no time.
-Also, don't forget to include the lib folder when you distribute the app.
-You need the lib folder to run your app.
 <BR>
 <BR>
 When you distribute your app, don't forget to rewrite the copyright notices.
+Also, don't forget to include the lib folder with your distributing app.
+You need the lib folder to run your app.

 ## ライセンス - Licence